 What Challenges Do REST APIs Solve?

 Business users need this information to make data-driven decisions, and APIs make that possible.
 They simplify information access by specifying the interaction protocol for the software components.
-Furthermore, APIs are used by third-party integration tools to fetch data.
-They can be integrated with other source systems to process business queries or consolidate dashboards.
+Furthermore, APIs are used by third-party integration platforms to fetch data.
+They can be integrated with other systems to process business queries or consolidate dashboards.

-Introducing the REST API Integration Browser
+REST API Integration Browser – Code-Free API Consumption

 Astera Centerprise 8 features an intuitive REST API Browser that enables connectivity to popular business applications via single-step authentication to make HTTP calls.
 It decouples data from the point of origin to make it consumable, independent from the source system.